solid red star

 Butter: Perfect for baking or cooking, infusing butter with cannabis is a classic method that allows easy integration into various recipes.
 Use butter as a base for sweet treats of all kinds.

-Coconut oil: Another versatile option, coconut oil is popular for both sweet and savory edibles and has a high-fat content that binds well with cannabinoids.
+Coconut oil: Another versatile option, coconut oil is popular for both sweet and savory edibles and has a high fat content that binds well with cannabinoids.

-Honey: Infused honey is a great addition to teas, desserts, and even salad dressings.
+Honey: Infused honey is a great addition to teas, desserts, and salad dressings.
 It provides a sweet and discreet way to enjoy cannabis.

-Maple syrup: Elevate your breakfast or brunch with cannabis-infused maple syrup, perfect for a wake-and-bake or sweetening up your afternoon coffee.
+Maple syrup: Elevate your breakfast or brunch with cannabis-infused maple syrup, perfect for a wake-and-bake or for sweetening up your afternoon coffee.

 Chef For Higher honey ($50), with 10mg THC per teaspoon and 240mg total THC per bottle